 - useful: information they need to make a decision or accomplish a task

 - useable: presented in a logical, orderly manner

-Short, familiar words instead of long, formal words.
+- short, familiar words instead of long, formal words

-Simple and straightforward sentence structure.
+- simple and straightforward sentence structure

-Active voice, rather than passive voice.
+- active voice, rather than passive voice

-- numbered lists when order is important
+(Use numbered lists only when the order is important.)

-Break up content into concise blocks of information using content "chunks."
+Break up content into concise blocks of information using content chunks.

 Begin with the most important information.